 PRICE: $8,000 – $12,500 range second hand

 As its main prospect, Moog 16 vocoder comes with 16-voice models where each voice has its own separate three envelopes.
-Along with two filters, noise generator and mixer having external audio.
+Along with two filters, a noise generator and a mixer having external audio.

 The vocoder’s users are able to make a waveform that is not traditionally experienced in analogue synthesizers.
 Whereas, each oscillator part also has hard sync, ring modulation, and unique sound.